Agentic Coding0 / 36

-Before we go deeper into how Claude Code works under the hood, here are eight things you can do today that most users discover weeks or months in.
-Each one costs nothing, requires no configuration, and will immediately improve your results.
+Before we go deeper into how Claude Code works under the hood, here are eight things you can do today that most users only stumble onto weeks or months in.
+None of them needs configuration, and each one lifts your results right away.

 The quick wins